-In 1989, Angelo Vasta became the first judge to be removed from office by an Australian parliament.
+Back in 1989, Angelo Vasta became the first judge to be removed from office by an Australian parliament.
 Might his son, judge Salvatore Vasta of the Federal Circuit Court, become the second?
-And could his conduct force the creation of a new independent federal commission?
+And could his conduct force the federal government to create an independent judicial commission?

-Since his appointment to the bench in 2015, Salvatore Vasta has resolved well over 1000 cases while holding key administrative positions on the FCC.
-But his tenure has been dogged by controversy, prompting some to ask whether Vasta could be “Australia’s worst judge.”
+Since his appointment to the bench in 2015, Salvatore Vasta has resolved well over 1000 cases as well as holding key administrative positions on the FCC.
+But his tenure has been dogged by controversy, prompting some to ask whether he might be “Australia’s worst judge.”
 He has been criticised not only for making basic errors of fact and law, but also for rudeness, taking over cross-examinations, impermissibly jailing people appearing before him, and making orders that plaintiffs neither initiated nor supported.

-Three cases have sparked particular attention and fuelled criticism of the judge.
+Three cases have sparked particular attention and fuelled criticism.

 First, Vasta fined an underpaying employer $85,000 and sentenced him to a maximum of twelve months’ imprisonment for contempt of court.
 The Full Federal Court overturned the decision in a scathing judgement that described his behaviour as “egregious,” “openly hostile,” “disparaging” and “sarcastic.”
 The appeal court also lambasted his interventions as “aggressive and, at times, unfair” and said his questions “frequently cut Mr Jorgensen off while he was endeavouring to explain critical aspects of his case” and were “in an unfair or inadmissible form and would have been objectionable if asked by counsel.”